-- the progress, costs and results of our ongoing Phase 2b and Phase 2 open label clinical trials of losmapimod for the treatment of FSHD, and our ongoing Phase 3 clinical trial of losmapimod for the treatment of COVID-19; - the scope, progress, results and costs of discovery research, preclinical development, laboratory testing and clinical trials for our product candidates, including our planned Phase 1 clinical trial of FTX-6058; - the impact of the COVID-19 pandemic on our business and operations; - · the number of and development requirements for other product candidates that we pursue; - · the costs, timing and outcome of regulatory review of our product candidates; - our ability to enter into contract manufacturing arrangements for supply of active pharmaceutical ingredient, or API, and manufacture of our product candidates and the terms of such arrangements; - the success of our collaborations with Acceleron and MyoKardia; - our ability to establish and maintain additional strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment or receipt of milestones, royalties and other collaboration-based revenues, if any; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval;
+- the progress, costs and results of our ongoing Phase 2b and Phase 2 open label clinical trials of losmapimod for the treatment of FSHD, our ongoing Phase 3 clinical trial of losmapimod for the treatment of COVID-19, and our ongoing Phase 1 clinical trial of FTX-6058; - the scope, progress, costs and results of discovery research, preclinical development, laboratory testing and clinical trials for our product candidates; - the impact of the COVID-19 pandemic on our business and operations; - the number of and development requirements for other product candidates that we pursue; - the costs, timing and outcome of regulatory review of our product candidates; - our ability to enter into contract manufacturing arrangements for supply of active pharmaceutical ingredient, or API, and manufacture of our product candidates and the terms of such arrangements; - the success of our collaborations with Acceleron and MyoKardia; - our ability to establish and maintain additional strategic collaborations, licensing or other arrangements and the financial terms of such arrangements; - the payment or receipt of milestones, royalties and other collaboration-based revenues, if any; - the costs and timing of future commercialization activities, including product manufacturing, sales, marketing and distribution, for any of our product candidates for which we may receive marketing approval;

-- the amount and timing of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; and - · the extent to which we acquire or in-license other products, product candidates, technologies or data referencing rights.
+- the amount and timing of revenue, if any, received from commercial sales of our product candidates for which we receive marketing approval; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property and proprietary rights and defending any intellectual property-related claims; and - the extent to which we acquire or in-license other products, product candidates, technologies or data referencing rights.

-As of June 30, 2020, we had cash, cash equivalents, and marketable securities of approximately \$131.7 million.
-We believe that our cash, cash equivalents, and marketable securities as of June 30, 2020, together with the \$10.0 million upfront payment and the \$2.5 million payment as prepaid research funding received during the third quarter of 2020 under the MyoKardia Collaboration Agreement, will enable us to fund our operating expenses and capital expenditure requirements into the first quarter of 2022.
+As of September 30, 2020, we had cash, cash equivalents, and marketable securities of approximately \$127.0 million.
+We believe that our cash, cash equivalents, and marketable securities as of September 30, 2020 will enable us to fund our operating expenses and capital expenditure requirements into the second quarter of 2022.
 However, we have based this estimate on assumptions that may prove to be wrong, and our operating plan may change as a result of many factors currently unknown to us.
 As a result, we could deplete our capital resources sooner than we currently expect.